opengeos/HyperCoast/docs/index.md

 ## Acknowledgement

-This projects draws inspiration and adapts source code from the [nasa/EMIT-Data-Resources](https://github.com/nasa/EMIT-Data-Resources) repository.
+The HyperCoast project draws inspiration from the [nasa/EMIT-Data-Resources](https://github.com/nasa/EMIT-Data-Resources) repository.
 Credit goes to the original authors.